 Released on Sunnyside Records March 14th 2025

 A particularly fine album, “Lover to You” by alto saxophonist Hayes Greenfield and double bassist Dean Johnson… Greenfield is a great composer and he has an extremely catchy sound in his saxophone playing, … “I can't make you love me like I wish I could” is one of the highlights on this album with its wonderful swing.
 Dean and Hayes rock out, great.
-The title track “Lover to you” closes the album in a brilliant way, an emotional ballad that hits the listener straight to the heart!
+The title track “Lover to You” closes the album in a brilliant way, an emotional ballad that hits the listener straight to the heart!
 In short, this album is a big surprise.

 Jan van Leersum - Rootstime.BE